steveklabnik/jujutsu-tutorial/src/customization/templates.md

 # Customizing the output of various `jj` commands with templates

-Just like revsets are a functional language that allow you to describe a set of commits, templates are a typed functional langauge that allows you to customize the output of commands in `jj`.
+Just like revsets are a functional language that allow you to describe a set of commits, templates are a typed functional language that allows you to customize the output of commands in `jj`.

 A bunch of commands support `-T` or `--template` to allow you to customize their